Robert Lansing (actor)

 Robert Lansing (/ˈlænsɪŋ/; born Robert Howell Brown, June 5, 1928 – October 23, 1994) was an American stage, film, and television actor.

 Lansing is probably best remembered as the authoritarian Brigadier General Frank Savage in 12 O'Clock High (1964), the television drama series about American bomber pilots during World War II.
-During his long career, which spanned five decades, Lansing appeared in 245 episodes of 73 television series, 11 TV movies, and 19 motion pictures.
-Other notable television roles included 87th Precinct (1961-62), Automan (1983-84) and The Equalizer (1985-89).
+During his career, which spanned five decades, Lansing appeared in 245 episodes of 73 television series, 11 TV movies, and 19 motion pictures.
+His other notable television roles included 87th Precinct (1961–62), the Star Trek episode "Assignment: Earth" (1968), Automan (1983–1984), and The Equalizer (1985–1989).

 Early life

 While living in Los Angeles, California, he attended University High School.
-As a young actor in New York City, he was hired to join a stock company in Michigan but was told he would first have to join the Actors' Equity Association.
+As a young actor in New York City, he was hired to join a stock company in Michigan, but was told he would first have to join the Actors' Equity Association.
 Equity would not allow him to join as "Robert Brown" because another actor was using that name.
 Because the stock company was based in Lansing, this became the actor's new surname.

-Lansing served two years in the United States Army and was stationed in Osaka, Japan, where he worked at Armed Forces Radio.
+Lansing served two years in the U.S. Army and was stationed in Osaka, Japan, where he worked at Armed Forces Radio.